RILAB/PGRP/README.md

 check NILs in RNA-seq jives with NILs in 3.2 and 3.2

+check # of sites etc. jives throughout proposal

 phenotyping of NILs/donors in RNA-seq section?

 make sure everything is on the calendar!!

+letters of support from Bloom, Angelica, Ruairidh.

 ### Files